-Common reasons for having a class recorded include
+Common reasons for making a video of a class include

-- Sharing the video with students – for review or when students have to miss class
+- Sharing it with students – for review or when people have to miss class

 - Improving your teaching